mitspap123/ml-gitlab-ci-pipelines-exporter/README.md

 - Service Monitor <br />
 Target endpoint is http-services port (8080) and scraping prometheus metrics every 10 seconds.

+### Dashboards

+In the dashboards folder there are two customly created Dashboards for monitoring Kubernetes Deployments & Statefulsets using the GitLab exporter to scrape metrics.
+If you want to use them, you need to download and upload in your Grafana instance.

 ## Git Project commands

 ```